Mohit1310/backend-from-scratch/README.md

 - Creating routes folder & adding all the routes in it
 - Creating controllers folder & adding all the functions of GET, POST, PATCH, DELETE
 - Testing in POSTMAN and checking that all routes are successfully working
+- Creating the frontend, adding tailwind and getting all the tasks